Jagiellońska Street, Bydgoszcz: Robert Aron Tenement, at 36

 This residential building was completed for Robert Aron, a merchant and manufacturer who started in 1889 a business in the production and sale of tar roofing materials.
-At the time, the address was "Wilhemstrasse 45, Bromberg".
+At the time, the address was "Wilhemstrasse 45".

 Aron's factory employed at the end of the 19th century up to 40 workers and occupied the entire plot between the street and the Brda river.
 The plant has been active till the start of World War II.

 The building has a mansard roof, and initially housed two 7-room apartments.

 In 2017, on the left façade of the building has been realized a mural entitled "Kazimierz".
 Created by Bartosz Bujanowski, it is based on a legend depicting King Casimir the Great meeting a beautiful huntress called Bydgoszcza.
 This work is a part of an ensemble of more than 20 pieces scattered in Bydgoszcz streets.